fluent/fluent-bit-docs/pipeline/inputs/elasticsearch.md

-For large log ingestion on these beat plugins, users might have to configure rate limiting on those beats plugins when Fluent Bit complains that exceeding limit size of HTTP requests:
+For large log ingestion on these beat plugins, users might have to configure rate limiting on those beats plugins when Fluent Bit indicates that the application is exceeding the size limit for HTTP requests:

 ```yaml